 Government has been undertaking spending reviews since 2013 as part of broader efforts to improve the efficiency and effectiveness of public expenditure.
-While funding has become increasingly constrained, government commitments have continued to grow-necessitating a more strategic and evidence-based approach to analysing and managing the budget baseline.
+While funding has become increasingly constrained, government commitments have continued to grow-necessitating a more strategic and evidence-informed approach to analysing and managing the budget baseline.

-Detailed baseline analyses remain critical in preparing MTEF plans.
-Provincial treasuries and provincial departments should work jointly to interrogate baseline budgets, identify opportunities for savings and efficiency gains, and assess duplication, relevance and performance of programmes.
+Detailed baseline analyses remain critical in preparation of MTEF plans.
+Joint work between departments and the National Treasury aims to interrogate baseline budgets, identify opportunities for savings and efficiency gains, and assess duplication, relevance and performance of programmes.
 Spending reviews were introduced to strengthen the detailed analyses and when implemented effectively, they support the reallocation of resources to higher-priority interventions and strengthen overall fiscal discipline.

 Although several spending reviews have already been completed, the full value of these exercises depends on whether the findings are actively used to inform budgeting.
-Provincial departments that have previously participated in spending reviews must draw on the evidence and recommendations from those reviews when preparing their budget submissions.
+Departments that have previously participated in spending reviews must draw on the evidence and recommendations from those reviews when preparing their budget submissions.

-Provincial departments are therefore expected to:
+Departments are therefore expected to:

-- Demonstrate, using performance indicators, the progress made and value for money derived. - Use findings from previous department-specific spending reviews to identify potential savings, efficiency gains, and programme adjustments, and - Incorporate insights from cross-cutting spending reviews-such as those related to security services, ICT, or fleet management-where applicable.
-The Spending Reviews can be found at www.gtac.gov.za/pepa/spending-reviews/technical/general-public-services. - Details of what has been done to implement the outcome of the spending reviews and baseline analysis listed above must be included in the narrative.
+- Demonstrate using performance indicators the progress made and the value for money - Use findings from previous department-specific spending reviews to identify potential savings, efficiency gains, and programme adjustments, and - Incorporate insights from cross-cutting spending reviews-such as those related to security services, ICT, or fleet management-where applicable.
+The Spending Reviews can be found here. - Detail of what has been done to implement the outcome of the spending reviews and baseline analysis listed above must be included in the narrative